-- Any number, such as a telephone number or feature number, can be stored in Speed Dialing.
-A name can be assigned to each Personal Speed Dialing number through personal programming, and also to each System Speed Dialing number. - Call Directory-Speed Dialing
+Any number, such as a telephone number or feature number, can be stored in Speed Dialing.
+A name can be assigned to each Personal Speed Dialing number through personal programming, and also to each System Speed Dialing number.

+Call Directory-Speed Dialing

-Display proprietary telephone (PT) users can make a call by selecting a stored name shown on the display.
+A KX-T7737 analog proprietary telephone (APT) user can make a call by selecting a stored name shown on the display.